aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

   - `bucket`, `base_path`, `snapshot_name`: Bucket details and snapshot name.
   - `server_side_encryption`, `compress`, `chunk_size`: (Optional) Settings
     for encryption, compression, and file chunking.
+  - `indices`: (Optional) A comma-separated list of index patterns to restore specific indices.
+If no patterns are provided, all indices are restored by default

 ## Configure snapshot migration settings

 To start the migration, configure the `user-config` object in your Aiven for OpenSearch service.
 The migration process begins automatically once these settings are applied.

+To restore specific indices from the snapshot, specify index patterns in the `indices` field within the `user-config` object during configuration.
+If no index patterns are provided, Aiven restores all indices by default.
+For example, to restore indices starting with `logs-` and `metrics-`, use: `indices: "logs-*,metrics-*"`.

 :::warning
 Aiven for OpenSearch allows only one migration to progress at a time.
 Ensure the current